Booker T. Jones: 1970s

-Making the charts as a solo artist in 1981 with "I Want You", he produced Bill Withers's 1971 debut album Just as I Am (on which Jones played guitar as well as keyboards), Rita Coolidge's album Love Me Again (1978) and Willie Nelson's album Stardust (1978).
+He produced Bill Withers's 1971 debut album Just as I Am (on which Jones played guitar as well as keyboards), Rita Coolidge's album Love Me Again (1978) and Willie Nelson's album Stardust (1978).
 Jones has also added his keyboard playing to artists ranging from the R&B/pop/blues of Ray Charles to the folk rock/country rock of Neil Young.

-On June 18, 1985, Jones married Nanine Warhurst.
-They have three children together, and an additional five stepchildren from their prior relationships.
-One of their daughters, Olivia Jones, is also a performer, and starred in Candy Girls.